knative/docs/docs/eventing/getting-started.md

     goodbye-display    1         1         1            1           16s
    ```

-    The number of replicas in the **DESIRED** column should match the number of replicas in the **AVAILABLE** column.
+    The number of replicas in your **DESIRED** column should match the number of replicas in your **AVAILABLE** column.
 This may take a few minutes.
-If after two minutes the numbers still do not match the example, then see the [Debugging Guide](./debugging/README.md).
+If after two minutes the numbers do not match, then see the [Debugging Guide](./debugging/README.md) to help troubleshoot the issue.

 ### Creating `Triggers`

-A `Trigger` expresses an event consumer's interest in events it wants to receive.
-A `Trigger` is split into two parts: the `filter`, which specifies interesting events, and the `subscriber`, which determines where the event should be sent. `Triggers` can match various types of events:
+A [`Trigger`](./broker-trigger.md#trigger) defines the events that you want each of your event consumers
+to receive.
+Your triggers are used by your `Broker` to forward events to the right consumers.
+Because all events
+in Knative align with the [CloudEvents](https://cloudevents.io/) specification, each event in Knative must include
+the `type` and `source` attributes.
+The `type` and `source` attributes are used by each `Trigger` to match events
+to consumers, where a trigger's `filter` specifies the event `type` attribute, and a `Trigger's` `subscriber` defines the event `source` attribute.

-1. To create the first `Trigger` run the following command:
+1. To create the first `Trigger`, run the following command:

     ```sh
-    kubectl -n event-example apply -f - << END
+    kubectl --namespace event-example apply --filename - << END
     apiVersion: eventing.knative.dev/v1alpha1
     kind: Trigger
     metadata: